Generic name: niacin and lovastatin [ NYE-a-sin, loe-va-STAT-in ]

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

-Use of niacin extended-release and lovastatin combination is not recommended in children.
+The use of niacin and lovastatin combination is not recommended in children.

 Interactions with Medicines